StephenGrider/GraphQLCasts/README.md

-# GraphQLCasts - An Amazing code example for GraphQL with React
+# GraphQLCasts - An Amazing code examples for GraphQL with React

 Completed Code Examples from GraphQL with React